lud77/palindrome/README.md

 #### DELETE localhost:29292/palindromes

 - Only available when ENV=test
-- Clears the store removing all entries
+- Clears the store, removing all entries